shoaibhuq/rag-unit-testing/docs/extension.md

    - `retrieveContext`: Fetches similar functions from the vector database
    - `generateTests`: Uses OpenAI to generate test code based on the function and context
 3. **Graph Construction**: The workflow defines a directional graph connecting these nodes
+4. **LangSmith Integration**: Adds tracing capabilities to all LLM interactions

 ### Command Registration